Salt Lake City International Airport: Facilities

 The airport covers 7700 acre and has four runways.
 The runways are generally oriented in a NNW/SSE magnetic direction due to consistent prevailing winds in this direction.

 Terminal

-SLC has a single terminal with two concourses connected by an underground tunnel for a total of 46 gates.
-There is a single security check point with 16 lanes and eight baggage carousels.
+SLC has a single terminal with two concourses connected by two underground tunnels for a total of 83 gates.
+There is a single security check point with 16 lanes and 11 baggage carousels, with additional checkpoint and carousel facilities for international arrivals.